Our exclusive annual ranking of the leading 25 adhesives and sealants manufacturers worldwide.

 August 3, 2017

 This issue of Adhesives & Sealants Industry magazine brings the ASI Top 25, our exclusive ranking of the leading 25 worldwide manufacturers of adhesives and sealants.
 ASI combined reader survey information with details from company websites, annual reports and press releases to compile the rankings.
 Included with each company’s listing are contact information, estimated 2016 sales figures (if publishable), a company profile, and news highlights.

-Welcome to our annual ASI Top 25 issue!
-The ASI Top 25 ranks the leading worldwide manufacturers of adhesives and sealants to provide readers with an overview of the top players in the industry.
-Each listing includes details such as annual revenue for 2015 (if publishable) and contact information, as well as noteworthy news items from the last year and any additional information provided by company sources.
+I’m excited to announce the ASI Top 25 in this issue!
+Our annual ranking article details the leading worldwide manufacturers of adhesives and sealants to provide readers with an overview of the top players in the industry.
+Each company listing includes annual revenue for 2016 (if publishable) and contact information, as well as noteworthy news items from the last year and any additional information provided by company sources.